torvalds/linux/Documentation/filesystems/sharedsubtree.rst

 	d. unbindable mount

-2a) A shared mount can be replicated to as many mountpoints and all the replicas continue to be exactly same.
+a) A shared mount can be replicated to as many mountpoints and all the replicas continue to be exactly same.

 	Here is an example: